 - Look for the meaning behind words, if they do not seem to be making much sense.
 Whatever the detail of what they are saying, the person is usually trying to communicate how they feel.

-Aggressive behaviour is usually triggered by something, often physical discomfort, environmental factors such as being in an unfamiliar situation, or even poor communication.
-Much of the time, aggression can come from fear, and people with dementia can be more apt to hit, kick or bite in response to feeling helpless or afraid.
+This is usually triggered by something, often physical discomfort, environmental factors such as being in an unfamiliar situation, or even poor communication.
+Most of the time, aggression can come from fear, and people with dementia can be more apt to hit, kick or bite in response to feeling helpless or afraid.

-Do: The key to responding to aggression caused by dementia is to try to identify the cause.
+Do: The key to responding to this aggression is to try and identify the cause.

-Cognitive Problems can be caused by the deterioration of brain cells caused by Alzheimer’s in particular which can affect the individuals behaviour, showing poor judgement or errors in thinking.
+These can be caused by the deterioration of brain cells caused by Alzheimer’s in particular which can affect the individual’s behaviour, showing poor judgement or errors in thinking.
 This can sometimes result in unfounded accusations to friends and loved ones or can involve the individual becoming upset about a misplaced possession.
 This can also cause difficulty with planning and organising everyday tasks.

 Do: The Alzheimer’s Association says to be encouraging and reassuring if you’re seeing these changes happen. you can often minimise frustration and embarrassment by offering help in small ways with staying organised or offering to help to look for any items that may have been misplaced.

-Do: You have to figure out what’s going to make the person feel the safest, redirect the persons attention to something else or help to explain using pictures.
-If the individual persists in saying something that is incorrect, ordinarily do not argue.
+Do: You have to figure out what’s going to make the person feel the safest, redirect the person’s attention to something else or help to explain using pictures.
+If the individual persists in saying something that is incorrect, try not to argue.
 Instead, change the topic.
 The person may shift attention to what you say and become more relaxed and cooperative.

-Most Alzheimer’s patients – particularly those in the early and middle stages of the illness – can be cared for at home and don’t require residential care facilities.
+Most Alzheimer’s patients – particularly those in the early and middle stages of the disease – can be cared for at home and do not require residential care facilities.
 In fact, more than half of all diagnosed Alzheimer’s patients continue to live in their own home settings.
-Right at Home’s services offer those who suffer from Alzheimer’s:
+Right at Home’s services offer those with Alzheimer’s:

-- Freedom to move about in a familiar, unrestricted space
+- Freedom to move about in a known, unrestricted space

 - Minimal stress, which can aggravate the symptoms of Alzheimer’s and Dementia